Division of Mathematics, Computing, and Statistics

-The Division of Mathematics and Computer Science has a long history of preparing both traditional and nontraditional women students for successful careers and for graduate school.
+The Division of Mathematics, Computing, and Statistics has a long history of preparing both traditional and nontraditional women students for successful careers and for graduate school.

-We provide an environment that empowers women in mathematics and computer science and helps them to realize their potential in those fields.
+We provide an environment that empowers women in mathematics, computer science, and statistics and helps them to realize their potential in those fields.
 Sensitive to varied learning styles as well as to the changing workplace, we use a range of teaching methods to address students' individual needs.
 These include cooperative learning groups, use of computer laboratory investigations, and independent learning, as well as traditional teacher-directed learning.
 An important focus in our curriculum is modeling and real-world applications.

 Students will learn to think critically, logically, and abstractly and gain a strong theoretical foundation on which to build their understanding of current technologies—and to imagine new innovations.
 Through hands-on class projects, students experiment with the design and development of websites, databases, applications, software, and other technologies.
 Building bridges between communication and programming, design and technical abilities, these students go on to careers in a wide range of industries.